PeernetOfficial/core/README.md

   * Send out immediately when starting.
   * Phase 1: Resend every 10 seconds until at least 1 peer in the peer list.
   * Phase 2: Every 10 minutes.
+* Network adapter changes:
+  * Check every 10 seconds for new/removed network interfaces and for new/removed IPs.
+  * Automatically listen on any newly detected network interfaces and IPs.
+  * Start a full Kademlia bucket refresh in case of a new network interface or IP.

 ### Ping